Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-init-data/chat.md

 Type: `string`, _optional_

 URL of the chat’s photo.
 The photo can be in .jpeg or .svg formats.
-Only returned for Web Apps launched from the attachment menu.
+Only returned for Mini Apps launched from the attachment menu.

 ### `type`